What is it?

 Am I eligible?

-- You lived in the UK for at least one day during the qualifying period.
-The qualifying week for 2020/21 is 21 to 27 September 2020.
+- You lived in the UK for at least one day during the 'qualifying week'.
+The 'qualifying week' runs from 19 to 25 September 2022.

-You could get between £100 and £300.
+You could get between £250 and £600 to help you pay your heating bills.
 The amount of money you receive depends on your circumstances during the qualifying week.

 You will receive a letter telling you how much money you'll get and an estimated payment date.
 Most payments are made between November and December.